DRIVER-EU/test-bed-design/doc/design.md

 ## 5.1 Lessons learned from the Functional Specification

-Part of the functional specification describes the [lessons learned](https://driver-eu.gitbooks.io/test-bed-specification/content/lessons-learned.html) from the past.
+Part of the functional specification describes the [lessons learned](https://driver-eu.gitbooks.io/test-bed-specification/content/lessons-learned.html) from D923.11.
 To summarize the most important technical lessons that have influenced the current design significantly, are:

 1. The Test-bed should be open source.
 2. The Test-bed should have a message-oriented architecture.
 3. The Test-bed should use well-defined, easily accessible, syntactically correct messages, and close to common standards.
-4. The Test-bed must be easily reproducible, and offer administrative as well as supporting tools and services.
+4. The Test-bed should be easily reproducible, and offer administrative as well as supporting tools and services.

 ## 5.2 Distributed message bus using Apache Kafka